Welcome to Linkerd! 🎈

 This command retrieves all of the deployments running in the

-Just like with the control plane, it is possible to verify that everything worked the way it should with the data plane.
+Congratulations!
+You’ve now added Linkerd to existing services!
+Just as with the control plane, it is possible to verify that everything worked the way it should with the data plane.
 To do this check, run:

 linkerd -n emojivoto check --proxy